MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Start-HistoricalSearch.md

 ```

 ### -TransportRule
-The TransportRule parameter filters the results by the name of the transport rule that acted on the message.
+The TransportRule parameter filters the results by the name of the Exchange mail flow rule (also known as a transport rule) that acted on the message.
 You can specify multiple transport rules separated by commas.

 ```yaml
 Type: MultiValuedProperty